Learning at Casey

 Grand Rounds are held twice a month on Friday mornings.
-Invited speakers and faculty present lectures on variety of topics of contemporary interest in ophthalmology
+Invited speakers and faculty present lectures on a variety of topics of contemporary interest in ophthalmology.

 Every Friday morning, the faculty present a lecture series covering all subspecialty areas plus ethics and international ophthalmology on a two year cycle for the residents.